In this section:

 If an enforcing authority issues you with any advice or notices, you should respond rapidly and within their timescales.
 Inspectors are carrying out compliance checks nationwide to ensure that employers are taking the necessary steps.

 Under the Health Protection (Coronavirus, Restrictions) (England) (No. 3) Regulations 2020, local authorities continue to have the power to place public health restrictions on businesses in cases where there is a serious and imminent threat to public health posed by COVID-19.
-However, coronavirus legislation does not impose any restrictions on the types of events which can take place in Step 4, and local authorities may only exercise those powers by issuing a direction where that is necessary in public health terms, and any prohibitions, requirements or conditions imposed by the Direction are proportionate to the risk.
+However, coronavirus legislation does not impose any restrictions on the types of events which can take place, and local authorities may only exercise those powers by issuing a direction where that is necessary in public health terms, and any prohibitions, requirements or conditions imposed by the Direction are proportionate to the risk.
 Further information is available in the section on working with partners and the guidance on local authority powers to impose restrictions.

 What to include in your risk assessment